mihaelamunteanu/CodingDojoTask/README.md

 #### Tests
 ##### Integration Tests
 A smoke (end-to-end) integration test is done for a test database (not embedded).
-The properties files for test database is configured so that the tables are dropped and recreated every time.
 By default this integration test is excluded (to be seen in pom.xml) so that it does not it does not put time pressure for each rebuild/install.
 It can be tested separately with **mvn -Dtest="com.assignment.spring.integration.*Test" test**